averycheng-Hulab/iCDC/README.md

 # iCDC

-📌 Integrated scRNA-seq & Bulk RNA-seq Analysis Pipeline
+## scRNA-seq & Bulk RNA-seq Analysis Pipeline

 This repository contains the full analysis framework used in this study, including: